 How to set up dual monitors

-Step 1: This part is easy.
-Simply connect your second monitor to a power outlet and an available port on your PC.
+Simply plug your second monitor into a power outlet and connect its video cable to an available port on your PC.

-Step 2: Next you have to tell Windows how to manage the two monitors.
-Right-click the desktop and select either Screen resolution (Windows 7 and Windows 8) or Display settings (Windows 10).
+Right-click the Windows desktop and select either Screen resolution (Windows 7 and Windows 8) or Display settings (Windows 10 / 11).

 In the resulting dialog box you can specify the displays’ arrangement.
 The Multiple Displays pull-down menu allows you to control how the two screens work together.
 Choosing Extend these displays will prompt Windows to treat your displays as one contiguous screen.